 “Methamphetamine addicts coming into our program are steadily rising,” Newton said.
 “It’s frustrating to see these individuals getting arrested over and over again after leaving our program.”

 But that frustration is easily replaced with what Newton describes as the reason he is proud to be a part of this program.

 “Just seeing one person make it through like I did makes it all worth it,” Newton said.
 “It’s why I do what I do.”

 Today, Newton reflects on his past, describing the difference between now and then as the difference between night and day.
 He has mended the relationship with his family and developed a solid support group to thanks to the Steps House.

-“Part of recovery is having like-minded people in your life” Newton said.
+“Part of cocaine addiction recovery is having like-minded people in your life” Newton said.
 “I’ve seen tremendous growth in my life, but I still try to stay humble.”